yao-suke/zilliqa-nftauthentication/README.md

 ## Potential Use Cases <a name="usecases"></a>

 ### COVID-19 Vaccination Status
-Can A DApp application be built that mints an NFT to records a person's vaccination status.
+Can A DApp application be built that mints an NFT to records a person's vaccination status?

 ### DAOs
 What if when users joined a DAO on Zilliqa they have an NFT minted to give them access to tools for those in the DAO?